15 Top-Rated Waterfalls in Oregon

 The lush locations of waterfalls always increase their appeal, and the small waterfall found at Hug Point on the Oregon coast is no exception.
 The stunning ocean environment surrounding this seasonal waterfall is a small slice of paradise and one of the best beaches on the Oregon coast.
 Access to the beach is from a nearby parking lot or beach walk at low tide.

-The falls are ideal for every member of the family to explore, and just five miles south of the popular Cannon Beach.
-Other recreation options at Hug Point includes sea caves, tide pools, and the never-ending pounding of the Pacific Ocean on the shore.
+The falls are situated five miles south of the popular Cannon Beach and are ideal for every member of the family to explore.
+Other recreation options at Hug Point include sea caves, tide pools, and the Pacific Ocean's never-ending pounding on the shore.

 More Related Articles on PlanetWare.com